-We will correct or replace and refinish defective doors to match existing doors as nearly as possible, during the Warranty Period.
+We will correct or replace and refinish defective doors to match existing doors as nearly as possible, during the first year of the Warranty Period.

 Sticking, binding doors.

 Doors should not stick or stay open due to hinge bound condition.